 A simple example is Hilbert's curve1).
 The curve is based on subdividing the unit square into a grid of 2×2 square cells, and simultaneously subdividing the unit interval into four subintervals.
 Each subinterval is then matched to a cell; thus Hilbert's curve traverses the cells one by one in a particular order: first the lower left cell, then the upper left cell, then the upper right cell, and finally the lower right cell.
 The mapping from unit interval to unit square is refined by applying the procedure recursively to each subinterval-cell pair, so that within each cell, the curve makes a similar traversal.
 The traversals within these cells are rotated and/or reflected in a specific way so that the traversal remains continuous from one cell to another (see figure on the left).
 The result is a fully-specified mapping f from the unit interval to the unit square.
 For example, f(6/64) would be the point that is reached by the curve when it completes the traversal of the sixth cell in the grid of 8×8=64 cells that results after three levels of subdivision (the red point in the figure).

-My work in this area can be divided into three main categories: (1) exploring combinatorial possibilities for space-filling curves, (2) finding space-filling curves with optimal qualities with respect to certain applications, and (3) representations of space-filling curves, currently, in particular, by sound.
+My work in this area can be divided into three main categories: (1) exploring combinatorial possibilities for space-filling curves, (2) finding space-filling curves with optimal qualities with respect to certain applications, and (3) representations of space-filling curves, currently, in particular, by sound or by picturing them as trails in three-dimensional mountain landscapes.
 At the end of this page you will find a fourth category, bycatch: some nice curves and tessellations which I stumbled on accidentally in the course of my research.

 The following paper describes several space-filling curves and non-continuous space traversals for cubes and simplices in any number of dimensions, and lists a number of open questions in this domain.